gaafiz/SquareBox_PadBoard/README.md

 - **Control the keyboard** (press hotkeys, keys combinations and write text) with a combination of Analog stick + 4 main action buttons.
 - **Control the mouse** with a combination of Analog stick + Arrow buttons.
 - **Support rapid-fire**: if you keep a button pressed, it will repeat the expected action until the button is released
-- **Gamepad Plug and Play**: the app instantly works everytime you connect your Gamepad (most important doesn't crash when you disconnect the Gamepad :D)
+- **Gamepad Plug and Play**: the app instantly works everytime you connect your Gamepad (most importantly it doesn't crash when you disconnect the Gamepad :D)

 ## Gamepad mappings